- Green Infrastructure

 The Lake James to Fontenelle Park Project is one of a series of projects in the Minne Lusa Basin intended to remove and/or control flows in the Combined Sewer System which will reduce the frequency, magnitude and duration of CSOs.

 The project will be constructed in two separate construction packages.
-The construction of the Fontenelle Pond Improvements is underway, allowing for the Pond to be drained and excavated.
+The construction of the Fontenelle Park Lagoon Improvements is underway, allowing for the lagoon to be drained and excavated.
 Additional sewer construction and structures to control trash and water quality within the park will also be built with this construction package.

 The Lake James to Fontenelle Park Sewer Separation construction is anticipated to begin in the spring/summer of 2018 to the south, west and north of Fontenelle Park.
 This sewer separation construction will convey stormwater to the new and improved Fontenelle Park Pond.

 City Project Name: Fontenelle Park Lagoon Improvements

 City Project Name: Lake James to Fontenelle Sewer Separation